sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 This method of accessing the I/O is not intended to be used in conjunction with PLCnext Engineer IEC 61131 development environment, but rather a means to utilize the I/O from a Linux/C++ application.
 Please visit the PLCnext Community tutorials at the following link if you are looking to integrate C++ code into an IEC 61131 application:  https://www.plcnext-community.net

 This method of utilizing the controller and I/O requires experience in C++ and the Linux OS.
+Note that the SDK and samples are for cross-compiling from your PC to the device.

 # Repository Overview